react-native-maps/react-native-maps/docs/installation.md

    ```

 1. Specify your Google Maps API Key:
-    > To develop is recommended a ***Browser Key*** without refeer restriction.
+    > For development, it is recommended to use a ***Browser Key*** without referrer restrictions.
 Go to https://console.developers.google.com/apis/credentials to check your credentials.

    Add your **Browser** API key to your manifest file (`android\app\src\main\AndroidManifest.xml`):